 Third, she tells us that many people tend to ignore religions' commonalities with science and benefits they bring.
 I totally agree with that.
 Science and religion differ in some important ways but they still share some roots linked to the the human emotions, amazement, and curiosity – things that make us more precious than most animals.
 And aside from things that directly contradict science, religion also says many things that may have helped the human societies and that don't contradict science.

-Fourth, it turns out that Sabine's most important inspiration that religions may offer to the scientists is a tool that should speed up her expected completion of the scientific revolution and the death of the religions: the effortless methods by which religions have penetrated and still penetrate into billions of minds.
-Sabine says that scientists should learn to become good speakers and preachers who are not dissimilar to the most captivating priests.
+Fourth, it turns out that the German's most important inspiration that religions may offer to the scientists is a tool that should speed up her expected completion of the scientific revolution and the death of the religions: the effortless methods by which religions have penetrated and still penetrate into billions of minds.
+The German says that scientists should learn to become good speakers and preachers who are not dissimilar to the most captivating priests.

 It's perhaps a nice and intriguing plan.
 It may also be a counterproductive or impossible one.
 Which adjectives are right? ;-)